vetsuisse-unibe/NGS-course-docs/mapping.md

 Questions:
 1. What does the %j variable represent in this script ?

+With the above script you are producing index files for mapping and variant calling.
+Check if the following files are produced.
+- bwa index will produce the following files with the extensions
+- *.amb  *.ann  *.bwt  *.pac  *.sa
+- samtools faidx will produce an index file *fai.
+- gatk will produce the *.dict file.

 #### Mapping

 We will use bwa mem algorithm for mapping.
 This is an algorithm that is most popular mapping but does not have a publication for it !!